aniket-analytics/Power-BI-Projects/Walmart-Sales-Report/README.md

 - Canon and Fellowes products contribute significantly to total profit.
 - Certain products consistently generate losses, indicating pricing or cost issues.
 - Los Angeles and Seattle are among the top profit-generating cities.
-- Delivery performance is stable with an average of 4 days.
+- Delivery performance remains stable with an average of 4 days.
 - A small group of customers contributes a large share of total revenue.

 ---